iSaluki/phhs6/content/sixth/Business/Units/nd/InvestmentAppraisal.md

 - Discounting is the method used to reduce the future value of cash flows to reflect the risk of inflation or the investment not working out.

+#### The Time Value of Money

+- Better to receive cash now than in the future
+- Future cash flows are worth less
+- Use discount factors to bring cash flows back to their present value
+- Relevant discount factor determined by required rate of return

+#### Calculating the present value of a future cashflow

+> [!note] Formula
+>
+> Cash Flow x Discount Factor = Present Value

 [Business](/Business)